-Whatever it is that you do—jingle coins in your pocket, tap your foot repeatedly on the ground or twirl your hair—stop fidgeting as it betrays a lack of confidence.
-Sometimes these acts come off as signs of nervousness, which is the last thing you want to project if your aim is to come off as confident.
-These movements can also take away from the message you’re trying to communicate and may distract people from getting to know you.
-Pay attention to what triggers your fidgeting habits, and attempt to replace those habits when you experience those triggers.
+Whatever it is that you do—jingle coins in your pocket, tap your foot repeatedly on the ground or play with your hair—stop fidgeting as it is unproductive when it comes to projecting self-confidence.
+These movements can come off as signs of nervousness, frustration or boredom, which take away from the message you’re trying to communicate and distract people from getting to know you.

-Now that you’re aware of the previous tips, the question of how to look confident should be easier to answer.
-The key is to not let your body language undermine what it is you want to do as a leader.
-Since a large part of communication comes from body language, which includes posture and facial expressions, take great care in the messages you put out there.
-Consider using the above tips to help you become more aware of the image you're projecting.
+Now that you’re aware of the following tips, the question of how to appear more confident should be easier to answer.
+The key is to not let your body language undermine what it is that you want to do as a leader.
+Since most of the information that we receive comes from nonverbal cues, remember to pay particular attention to the types of messages that your body language is conveying.
+You can certainly teach yourself over time how to be confident.
+But when you're in a pinch, consider the above tips to help you feel that you're up for whatever challenge you’re facing.

 A version of this article was originally published on August 20, 2013.